ssfsx17/sky-islands/readable.md

     the voices of those who live on it.
-  - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other.
+  - Understanding all life forms on the Island as being part of a holistic ecosystem, so that no species is ever allowed to control any other, nor be considered more deserving of resources than any other.
-  - Caring for those who are unable to work, ensuring they have water, food, shelter, and companionship.
+  - Caring for those who are unable to work, ensuring they have water, food, shelter, and communication.
   - Positive recognition and celebration of special mental traits.
   - Positive recognition and celebration of gender transition, for anyone who discovers that they need such transformation to become